cslarsen/gameboy/progress/README.md

 will scroll down on the LCD screen.

 Here's also a view of the debugger.
-Here I break when the program counter is at 0x0059, which is the loop where the boot code scrolls the background.
+Here I break when the program counter is at 0x0059, which is where the scrolling loop is set up.

 ![Example debugging session](debugger-01.png)